 This is how we would set up this workout:

 |Minute||Kettlebell Swing||Push Ups||Wall Balls||Pull Ups|

 I would repeat this cycle four times..for a total of 32 minutes.
 Play around with the weights and the reps.
 You want to shoot for about 20 seconds of work and 40 seconds of rest/movement to the next station.

 In 32 minutes you will have achieved a solid, full-body workout.
 If you want to go longer, just keep repeating this 8-minute cycle as long as you would like (60 minutes, which is our personal favorite, is 8 cycles)

 We think it is a great idea to have 2 or 3 of these blocks that you can interchange throughout a week.

 No matter what your goal is, having variety in your workout is important.
 First, it will help you stick to your routine.
 Second, it will help you reduce the risk of injury if you are trying something new like running or weight training.
 Third, it will provide physical balance, which is often overlooked.

 Now that you have chosen how many hours per week you can dedicate, try to build a schedule that is balanced over the week, such as 5 workout days and 2 days of rest for example.
-Important note here.
+An important note here.
 Rest days are important….some would argue more important than the workout days.
 This is especially true as you progress in your fitness.
 Your body needs time to heal and grow.